Aaron Hernandez's Double Life: Inside the Aftermath of His Suicide and the Questions Left Unanswered

 "It's just going to make me think of life differently, and doing things the right way, because I know another one's looking up to me," Hernandez told reporters two days after becoming a dad.
 "I can't just be young and reckless Aaron anymore.
 I'm going to try to do the right things, become a good father, and be raised like I was raised."

-Declarations such as these are part of the reason why some insist he was not entirely responsible for his violent downfall.
+Declarations such as these are part of the reason why some insisted he was not entirely responsible for his violent downfall.

 But how to reconcile that man with the one who murdered Odin Lloyd, a football player who had been dating Shayanna's sister Shaneah Jenkins, in cold blood on the morning of June 17, 2013?
+And then went on playing with the Patriots for another season, until the law caught up with him?

 George Rizer for The Boston Globe via Getty Images

-Why this guy who seemed to have it all made the decisions that he did may be an unanswerable question, but Oxygen sets out to paint a fuller picture of Hernandez's life—or double life, that is—and death in the two-part docu-special Aaron Hernandez Uncovered, airing tonight and tomorrow.

-"There are so many what-ifs," Shayanna Jenkins-Hernandez says in the special.
-"You just never really know what demons he could've been facing."

 For most of his life, Aaron Hernandez was not a guy who gave up.
-No matter how many times he seemingly tried to torch his future, he'd manage to put out the fire.
+No matter how many times he seemingly tried to torch his future, he (or someone else) managed to put out the fire.

 He was traumatized by the sudden death of his own father when he was only 16, a loss that almost derailed him right then and there.